nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 6. [**Exiting the program**](#exiting-the-program)

-**Let us explore the basic features of BridalBuddy's from the perspective of a wedding planner.**
+**Let us explore the most basic features of BridalBuddy's from the perspective of a wedding planner.**
 When you open up the application for the first time, you will see the interface below, with some sample guest and vendors on the guest list and the vendor list respectively.

 ![Ui](images/firstUseUi.png)